 What Financial Aid Can Be Applied?

 Financial Aid, in the form of grants, scholarships, and loans may be applied to approved study abroad programs through EdAbroad.
 However, financial aid in the form of Work Study, Western grants, and Tuition Waivers, including the Western Achievement Award (WAA) scholarship, the Western Award for Excellence (WAE) scholarship, and the Western Undergraduate Exchange (WUE) scholarship do not apply.

 What Are The Most Affordable Options?

 Let’s face it—studying abroad can get expensive, but there are ways to bring the price tag down.
 Start with considering a WWU Exchange, ISEP Exchange, or National Student Exchange.
 Exchanges waive non-resident tuition, so that you’re paying a rate that is closer to WWU in-state tuition or the host university’s resident tuition.
-Alternatively, our study abroad provider partners offer programs that range from affordable to expensive—review EdAbroad’s Cost Effective Program MAP to cut right to the programs we’ve found most affordable.
+Alternatively, our study abroad provider partners offer programs that range from affordable to expensive—review EdAbroad’s Affordable Program Options guide to cut right to the programs we’ve found most affordable.
 Finally, consider the cost of living of the city and country where you will study.
 While Western Europe is lovely, the Euro is consistently more expensive than the US Dollar, and cost of living in those countries is generally high.
 Your money will go further for longer in more affordable countries in other wonderful regions of the world.

 When Do I Receive My Financial Aid?

 Financial Aid disburses funds to your Student Account the Friday before the first day of the quarter OR the first day of your program, whichever is later.
 Financial aid is disbursed to the student, WWU will not pay program costs directly.
 If your program requires payment before you receive your aid, it is your responsibility to make arrangements with the program regarding any deferments and your payment schedule.
 If you have financial aid you can have a deferment form completed through the Financial Aid office.